bharney/JSStarter/README.md

 $appURI = "https://www.jsstarter.azurewebsites.net"
 $appHomePageUrl = "https://JSStarter.azurewebsites.net"
 $appReplyURLs = @($appURI, $appHomePageURL, "https://localhost:5000")
-if(!($myApp = Get-AzureADApplication -Filter "DisplayName eq '$($appName)'"  -ErrorAction SilentlyContinue)) {
-    $myApp = New-AzureADApplication -DisplayName $appName -IdentifierUris $appURI -Homepage $appHomePageUrl -ReplyUrls $appReplyURLs
+New-AzureADApplication -DisplayName $appName -IdentifierUris $appURI -Homepage $appHomePageUrl -ReplyUrls $appReplyURLs
-}

 ```
 Copy and Paste the Application Id into your `secrets.json` file for the `ClientId` value.

 ## Generate ClientSecret
-Once the App is registered we will need to get our KeyVaults ObjectId to add an Application Key.
+Once the App is registered we will need to get our Application Registration ObjectId.
+We will use this to generate credentials for AD to use as an Application Key.
 This is a randomly generated Guid that will be used by the application to access the KeyVault.
-Run the command below making sure to populate the value with your KeyVaults `ObjectId`
+Run the command below making sure to populate the value with your Application `ObjectId`

 ```
 New-AzureADApplicationPasswordCredential -ObjectId "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"